dashpay/dash-wallet/wallet/README.md

 - Some tags have less than 50 bytes capacity, those won't work.
 1 KB tags recommended.

 - The tag needs to contain a Dash URI.
 You can construct one with the "Request coins" dialog, then share with messaging or email.
 You can also construct the URI manually.
-Example for Mainnet:
+Mainnet example:
   `dash:XywwpkwZYAypoW2cCmdczh4kFcvWWb9ZZW`

 - The type of the message needs to be URI or URL (not Text).